 There are four elevators near the Grand Staircase that provide access to each floor.

 Wheelchairs for our guests are available on a first-come, first-served basis.
 All are free at the coat check on Level 1.
 Guests are requested to leave a photo ID while using any of these items.
 We regret that we are not able to take advance or phone reservations.

 Trained service animals are welcome at the Museum of the Bible.
 All service animals must remain on a leash or be harnessed at all times.
 Please note that museum staff and security officers are not permitted to handle service animals.

 Museum of the Bible’s exhibits, restaurants, attractions and retail spaces are fully wheelchair accessible.
 There is also minimal seating available throughout the floors and galleries.

 Open captioning is available on most video presentations throughout the museum.
 Scripts are available upon request for The Hebrew Bible Experience and The New Testament Theater on The Stories of the Bible floor.

-We are pleased to offer one-hour Museum of the Bible Highlights Tours for guests who use American Sign Language.
+We are pleased to offer the one-hour Museum of the Bible Highlights tour for guests who use American Sign Language.